-Consistent with the vision of Gunaikurnai people caring for their Country every day the Board continues to take a strategic role in implementing the Gunaikurnai and Victorian Government Joint Management Plan by funding projects such as cultural mapping funding planning process in the Parks and facilitating and monitoring the annual works program and .
-As a result, we are seeing changes in our parks that are led by GLaWAC and directly reflect Gunaikurnai culture.
-This includes the 5 posts representing our 5 clans appearing at each park.
+Guided by our vision of Gunaikurnai people caring for their Country every day the Board continues to take a strategic role in implementing the Gunaikurnai and Victorian Government Joint Management Plan by funding projects such as cultural mapping, funding planning processes in the Parks and facilitating and monitoring the annual works program.
+This all leads to changes in our parks that are led by, and directly reflect Gunaikurnai culture.
+Examples include the 5 posts representing each clan of the Gunaikurnai that can be found at most of the parks, or the cultural trail at Buchan Munji Reserve.

-The redevelopment work at Buchan Munji following the 2019/20 fires has represented a significant opportunity to restore an important landscape to the culture and old ways that Gunaikurnai people practiced for so long.
+The tragic 2019/20 fire and tragic 2023 flood at Buchan Munji has created the need for extensive redevelopment work.
+While doing this work, we have the opportunity to restore an important landscape to the culture and old ways that Gunaikurnai people practised for so long.
 The Board is very pleased to have provided funding to the cultural interpretations plan and the early architectural design of the visitor activity centre.
 More importantly, Gunaikurnai Board members played an important role in ensuring the Cultural Interpretations Plan talks about the right culture in the right way led by the right people.
-This is important not only symbolically but is also a demonstration of how Traditional Owners can reclaim our heritage and culture.
+This is important not only symbolically but is also a demonstration of how as Traditional Owners we can reclaim our heritage and culture.